 In my experience, the Internet's hidden treasure for those suffering from chronic pain and illness is the Facebook Group.
-I wrote about these groups in a recent piece titled, In Defense of Facebook.
-As I said in that piece, many people have told me that these Groups brought them out of the painful isolation they'd been forced into due to their medical problems.
+I wrote about these groups in a piece titled, In Defense of Facebook.
+As I said there, many people have told me that these Groups brought them out of the painful isolation they'd been forced into due to their medical problems.

 And, finally...enter the doctor.